Today’s Wonder of the Day was inspired by Gillian. Gillian Wonders, “why is glitter sparkly” Thanks for WONDERing with us, Gillian!

 In addition to arts and crafts projects, glitter can also be used in combination with cosmetics.
 You may see people wearing glitter make-up or using nail polish that contains glitter.
 If you want to look sparkly, there's no better way than adding some glitter to your clothes or body!

 So how long has glitter been around?
 In its present form, glitter has only been around for about 75 years or so.
-However, scientists have found cave paintings that are over 2,000 years old that include mica flakes that give the paintings a sparkly appearance.
+However, scientists have found cave paintings over 2,000 years old that include mica flakes that give the paintings a sparkly appearance.

 Modern glitter as we know it was invented in 1934 by a New Jersey cattle rancher named Henry Ruschmann.
 Henry also dabbled as a machinist.
 His hobby led to the accidental discovery of a process that used a machine to precisely cut plastic films into thousands of tiny pieces.